Ebola virus disease in Guinea, Liberia and Sierra Leone

 Travel Health Notice

 For the latest updates on Ebola virus disease, including the total number of cases and deaths, please visit the World Health Organization’s Global Alert and Response website.

-The Ministries of Health of Guinea, Liberia and Sierra Leone are working with the World Health Organization (WHO) and other partners to implement measures to control the outbreak and prevent further spread.
-The WHO does not recommend that any travel or trade restrictions be applied to Guinea, Liberia or Sierra Leone in relation to this outbreak.
+The Ministries of Health of Guinea, Liberia, Nigeria and Sierra Leone are working with the World Health Organization (WHO) and other partners to implement measures to control the outbreak and prevent further spread.
+The WHO does not recommend that any travel or trade restrictions be applied to Guinea, Liberia, Nigeria or Sierra Leone in relation to this outbreak.